collective/collective.recipe.plonesite/collective/recipe/plonesite/README.txt

 zeoserver
     The name of the zeoserver part that should be used.
 This is only required if you are using a zope/zeo setup.
 Default: not set

+site-replace
+    remove the site and re-add it.
+Default: off